GP earnings calculator

 Bulk billing means that the doctors are charging their patients the official rate set by Medicare Australia which results in zero out of pocket costs to the patient.

 Many practices have different billing profiles and some may bulk bill all patients whilst others may private bill all patients.
-Most will have a hybrid where the bulk billing may be offered to students, pensioners or other specific groups of people.
+Most will have a hybrid model where bulk billing may be offered to students, pensioners or other specific groups of people.
 The doctor can exercise some discretion in how they bulk bill in most cases.

 Procedural work